 Leadership seemed be asking good questions — the kind of questions that are typical for this type of capital improvement project.
 And we had answers.

-How we would leverage data to answer leadership’s questions:
+How we would leverage data and hospital analytics to answer leadership’s questions:

 Question 1: How many observation beds are needed for the wing?

 Answer: To answer this question, we would need to leverage clinical data from the EMR source mart to identify trends for patients classified as observation patient types.

 Question 2: What clinical staffing will be needed for the new wing?